buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/Types/IfcFurnitureTypeEnum.md

 # IfcFurnitureTypeEnum

-_IfcFurnitureTypeEnum_ defines the types of furniture from which the type required can be selected.
+_IfcFurnitureTypeEnum_ defines the types of furniture from which the type required can be selected.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.